 Let's Cover Pool Covers

 Pool Covers do a lot of extra work for your pool.
-For starters they help keep your pool cleaner by keeping debris out.
+For starters, they help keep your pool cleaner by keeping debris out.
 Depending on the kind of cover you have, it may also keep sunlight out of your pool which protects your pool from algae growth.
-More-so, the proper cover can keep you loved ones safe when you're not around your pool but they are.
+More so, the proper cover can keep your loved ones safe when you're not around your pool but they are.

-There are three main types of pool covers: Winter covers, Safety Covers, and Automatic Covers.
-They each have their own set of benefits but as you go down the line, there are less cons to each type than the previous one.
+There are three main types of pool covers: winter covers, Safety Covers, and Automatic Covers.
+They each have their own set of benefits but as you go down the line, there are fewer cons to each type than the previous one.

 Winterizing Your Swimming Pool